jcbages/pandoractl/README.md

+# pandoractl
-`pandoractl` is a CLI for performing admin operations.
+:battery: A CLI for performing admin operations.
 It's a wrapper around admin API endpoints for making it easier to interact with the Pandora system.

 # Prerequisites